 Simple guide to GDPR compliance & data destruction

-With the implementation of the GDPR fast approaching on 25th May 2018, we have compiled a simple guide to the General Data Protection Regulations (GDPR) with particular regard to meeting data destruction requirements.
+With the implementation of the GDPR on 25th May 2018, we have compiled a simple guide to the General Data Protection Regulations (GDPR) with particular regard to meeting data destruction requirements.

 GDPR guide data destruction